 Step back in time this morning at Topeka’s Overland Park Train Depot.
 In period dress, Fred Harvey Girls will serve a one of a kind breakfast followed by a tour of the depot.
 Then, we speed things up as we head to the state-of-the-art Evel Knievel Museum showcasing an impressive collection of artifacts that belonged to the daredevil.
 Later, we will travel to the “Little Apple” also known as Manhattan, Kansas for a stop at the newly opened Dream Car Collection.
 Rev up your engines for a look at pristine classic cars including Sonny and Cher’s matching 1966 Mustangs!
 Finally, we visit the Flint Hills Discovery Center that celebrates the history and culture of the surrounding Flint Hills and Tallgrass Prairie.
 B, L

-Today we visit President Dwight D. Eisenhower’s Presidential Library & Museum at his boyhood home in Abeline.
+This morning we will be guests at the luxurious Seelye Mansion built in 1905.
+Here will will have a guided tour through the 25 intricately decorated rooms containing original furniture and Edison light fixtures.
+Next, we visit President Dwight D. Eisenhower’s Presidential Library & Museum at his boyhood home in Abeline.
 Then, ¡Ja! it’s off to the quaint Swedish town, Lindsborg.
 This charming town offers an outstanding selection of Scandinavian arts and crafts.
-Next is Coronado Heights, where it’s rumored that Francisco Válasquez de Coronado gave up his search for the seven cities of gold and returned home.
-We’ll stay for a bit longer to admire the beauty of the Smoky Valley.
-After taking in the sights, we’ll visit the Hemsjold to watch craftsmen create the town’s signature Dala Horses.
+This afternoon, we’ll visit the Hemsjold to watch craftsmen create the town’s signature Dala Horses.
 Later this afternoon, Jim Richardson will tell us about his life as a National Geographic photographer for 35 years.
 Being around the world five times from the Artic to Antarctica and many places in between, Jim will discuss the spectacular places and people he has met along the way.
 B, L

 DAY 5—MAXWELL WILDLIFE REFUGE/SUNFLOWER & WHEAT FARMER

 After breakfast, take a short ride to the Maxwell Wildlife Refuge.
 Here, we’ll see how the prairie existed hundreds of years ago with herds of Buffalo and Elk living off the range.
 On our prairie adventure, buffalo are up close and personal in their natural habitat.
 After our close encounter, we’ll visit the Amish community of Yoder to enjoy a family style meal including freshly baked pie.
 Then, get ready to descend 650 feet into a state-of-the-art active salt mine.
 View the raw mine as it was left more than 50 years ago, as well as where a majority of the Midwest’s road salt is mined.
-After you return “top-side” we’ll learn about what Kansas is best known for, sunflowers and wheat.
-Farmer Cameron Peirce will show you his fields golden wheat (June tour) and blooming sunflowers (August tour).
-Our October travelers will get a taste of both sunflowers and wheat.
+After you return “top-side” we’ll learn about what Kansas is best known for, sunflowers and wheat!
+Farmer Cameron Pierce will show you his fields golden wheat (June tour) and blooming sunflowers (August tour).
+Our October travelers will learn about both sunflowers and wheat.
 B, L

 This morning we head back to the City of Fountains, Kansas City.
-We’ll make one more stop along the way, before finishing with fond memories of the rolling Flint Hills, and our hospitable hosts from the ‘Sunflower State’..
+We’ll make one more stop at the National World War 1 Museum.
+This museum is America’s only museum dedicated to sharing the stories of the Great War through the eyes of those who lived it.
+We will leave Kansas with fond memories of the rolling Flint Hills, and our hospitable hosts from the ‘Sunflower State’.
 B

 Night 1: Four Points by Sheraton, Kansas City, MO